How do you train to become a teacher?

 Non-repayable scholarships and bursaries are available for trainee teachers on some full and part-time primary and secondary PGCE courses, SCITT schemes and School Direct programmes.
 The amount you receive depends on the subject you plan to teach and degree class.

-- Graduates with a 2.1 or above who are training to teach physics, computing, chemistry, geography or languages (French, German or Spanish) with a 2.1 or above can apply for scholarships of £28,000.
-Those who are training to teach maths can apply for scholarships of £22,000.
+Graduates with a 2.1 or above who are training to teach physics, chemistry, computing, geography or languages (French, German or Spanish) with a 2.1 or above can apply for scholarships of £28,000.
 Graduates who do not have a 2.1 or above may still be considered if they have significant relevant experience.
 For the students selected, scholarships are paid instead of bursaries.

-- Graduates training to teach maths can access bursaries of £20,000 with a 2.2 or higher.
+Graduates training to teach English can get bursaries of £15,000 with a 2.2 or higher.